The best place to grow cannabis is indoors.

 1. Find A Grow Space

 The first thing you need to do is figure out where you will grow your cannabis plants.
 Are you setting up in the basement, in a closet, etc?

 Once you have the space, you want to get it ready for growing marijuana indoors.
 The easiest way to do this is to get a grow tent.
-You can find tons of inexpensive tents on Amazon and these cheap tents are good enough for most of us.
+You can find tons of inexpensive tents on Amazon and the better ones of these cheap tents (like Vivosun) are good enough for most of us.

 Check them out here and just pick one that fits into your grow space and has enough room inside to fit your planned number of plants.
 If you need especially small grow tents, those can be a bit harder to find.
 Our article on mini grow tents will help.